Skip to content

 Online

-Behavioural experiments by Ollie Hulme’s group in Copenhagen show that people change their implied risk preferences when choosing between repeated multiplicative versus additive gambles.
-The shifts are consistent with a […]
+Behavioural experiments by Ollie Hulme’s group in Copenhagen show that people change their implied risk preferences when choosing between repeated […]

 • October 2025